denten-papers/cambridge-materiality/main.md

 its accrued metadata; related scholarly articles, book reviews, and online book club discussions; the machinations of the language within; the handprint of typesetters and the warehouse workers involved in literary circulation.

+## Works Cited

+Goodman, Nelson. *Languages of Art: An Approach to a Theory of Symbols*.
+London: Oxford University Press, 1968.

+Hurston, Zora Neale. *Folklore, Memoirs, and Other Writings: Mules and Men, Tell My Horse, Dust Tracks on a Road, Selected Articles*.
+New York: Library of America, 1995.

+Kirtsaeng v.
+John Wiley & Sons, Inc., 133 and 136 S. Ct.
+1351 (Supreme Court 2013 and 2016).

+Russell, Bertrand. *On Education* (Special Indian Edition).
+London: Routledge, 2010.

+Tenen, Dennis. *Plain Text: The Poetics of Computation*.
+Palo Alto, CA: Stanford University Press, 2017.

+United States. *Copyright Law of the United States of America: Contained in Title 17 of the United States Code*.
+Washington, D.C.: Library of Congress, U.S. Copyright Office, 2016.

+Yee, Rendow. *Architectural Drawing : a Visual Compendium of Types and Methods*.
+Hoboken, NJ:
+John Wiley & Sons, 2013.